someonesdad1/hobbyutil/project_list.rst

 | `prog/python.zip <prog/python.zip>`_ (537)
 |   Discusses why learning the python programming language might be a good thing for technical folks.
 | `prog/shuffle.c <prog/shuffle.c>`_ (30)
 |   C program to randomly shuffle the bytes of a file.
+It reads all the bytes of a file into memory, so it cannot be used on arbitrarily large files.
 | `prog/sig.zip <prog/sig.zip>`_ (333)
 |   A python module to format floating point numbers to a specified number of significant figures or round to a specified template.
 | `prog/stack.zip <prog/stack.zip>`_ (6)